Muhammedsuwaneh/wpf-generative-ai-app/README.md

 ## About

 The application generates AI Images from user prompts using OpenAI's Dall-E-3 model.
+The application also supports a speech-to-text cognitive service using System.Speech.Recognition library.

 ## Prerequisites / how to run